o3de/o3de.org/content/docs/user-guide/platforms/android/generating_android_project_windows.md

 1. Steps are performed in a Windows host machine.
 2. Android Studio and Android SDK are installed
 3. JDK development kit is installed and on the system path
-4. Gradle is installed and on the system path
+4. Gradle is installed and on the system path (maximum version supported: 7.0.2)
 5. CMake {{< versions/cmake >}} or newer is installed and on the system path
 6. Ninja build system is installed and on the system path
 7. Git is installed